Estonia in World War II: The beginning of World War II

 There is no consensus in Estonian society about the decisions that the leadership of the Republic of Estonia made at that time.

 When Soviet troops marched into Estonia the guns of both nations gave mutual salutes, and bands played both the Estonian anthem and the Internationale, the anthem of the USSR, at the time.

 Similar demands were forwarded to Finland, Latvia and Lithuania.
-Finland resisted, and was attacked by the Soviet Union on November 30.
-Because the attack was judged as illegal, the Soviet Union was expelled from the League of Nations on December 14.
-Finland held out in the Winter War until March 1940, when the Moscow Peace Treaty was signed.
+Finland resisted, and was attacked by the Soviet Union on 30 November, launching the Winter War.
+Because the attack was judged as illegal, the Soviet Union was expelled from the League of Nations on 14 December.
+The war ended with the signing of the Moscow Peace Treaty in March 1940, in which Finland ceded 9% of its territory to the Soviet Union.
+However, the Soviets' attempt to install their Finnish Democratic Republic puppet government into Helsinki and annex Finland into the Soviet Union had failed.

 The first population loss for Estonia was the repatriation of about 12,000–18,000 Baltic Germans to Germany.

 Soviet occupation

 In the summer of 1940 the occupation of Estonia was carried through as a regular military operation.
 160,000 men, supported by 600 tanks were concentrated for the invasion into Estonia.
 5 divisions of the Soviet Air Force with 1150 aircraft blockaded the whole Baltic air space against Estonia, Lithuania and Latvia.
 The Soviet Baltic Fleet blockaded the operation from the sea.
 The Soviet NKVD was ordered to be ready for the reception of 58,000 prisoners of war.

-On June 3, 1940, all Soviet military forces based in the Baltic states were concentrated under the command of Aleksandr Loktionov.
+On 3 June 1940, all Soviet military forces based in the Baltic states were concentrated under the command of Aleksandr Loktionov.

-On June 9, the directive 02622ss/ov was given to the Red Army's Leningrad Military District by Semyon Timoshenko to be ready by June 12 to (a) Capture the vessels of the Estonian, Latvian and Lithuanian Navy in their bases and/or at sea; (b) Capture the Estonian and Latvian commercial fleet and all other vessels; (c) Prepare for an invasion and landing in Tallinn and Paldiski; (d) Close the Gulf of Riga and blockade the coasts of Estonia and Latvia in Gulf of Finland and Baltic Sea; (e) Prevent an evacuation of the Estonian and Latvian governments, military forces and assets; (f) Provide naval support for an invasion towards Rakvere; (g) Prevent Estonian and Latvian airplanes from flying either to Finland or Sweden.
+On 9 June, the directive 02622ss/ov was given to the Red Army's Leningrad Military District by Semyon Timoshenko to be ready by 12 June to (a) Capture the vessels of the Estonian, Latvian and Lithuanian Navy in their bases and/or at sea; (b) Capture the Estonian and Latvian commercial fleet and all other vessels; (c) Prepare for an invasion and landing in Tallinn and Paldiski; (d) Close the Gulf of Riga and blockade the coasts of Estonia and Latvia in Gulf of Finland and Baltic Sea; (e) Prevent an evacuation of the Estonian and Latvian governments, military forces and assets; (f) Provide naval support for an invasion towards Rakvere; (g) Prevent Estonian and Latvian airplanes from flying either to Finland or Sweden.

-On June 12, 1940, the order for a total military blockade on Estonia was given to the Soviet Baltic Fleet, according to the director of the Russian State Archive of the Naval Department Pavel Petrov (C.Phil.) referring to the records in the archive.
+On 12 June 1940, the order for a total military blockade on Estonia was given to the Soviet Baltic Fleet, according to the director of the Russian State Archive of the Naval Department Pavel Petrov (C.Phil.) referring to the records in the archive.